 You know more influential people than you think you do.
 Your friends, neighbors, church, and more can all be yet another source of potential customers and referrals.

-21. Use the News
+30. Use the news

 One of the most common excuses I hear for not marketing is: “I don’t know what to talk about.”
-Just tune into the news, and you’ll have an unlimited of talking points.

-The mortgage market, which is impacted by real estate, interest rates, the stock market, the unemployment rate, consumer confidence, and about any other kind of economic news you can think of should give you a ton of things to talk about.
+The mortgage market, which is impacted by real estate, interest rates, the stock market, the unemployment rate, consumer confidence, and any other kind of economic news you can think of should give you a ton of things to talk about.

 Watch CNBC for an hour, and you’ll have a half-dozen, “the sky is falling” news stories you’ll need to alert your client database about.